Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 * In the instruction page, it explains all the information of the game and the user can click on play button.
 * In the contact page, the user can submit a form for any questions, feedback or suggestion.

 ##### Features Left to Implement
+Due to the lack of time, there are many feature I couldn't implement.
 * For the moment, the game is a grid 3 X 3.
 Add different level with different grid to vary the difficulty :  2 X 2  4 X 4.
-* Add javascript in the contact form, due to the lack of time, I couldn't finish.
+* Add javascript in the contact form.
 * Add stats board displaying the three highest score of the player
 * Add option to use the timer so it will increase the difficulty of the game
 * Add sounds effects